junxit/us-congress-bills-113/metadata.md

 - 2014-12-08 — Introduced in House
 - 2014-12-08 — Introduced in House
 - 2014-12-08 — Referred to the House Committee on Energy and Commerce.
+- 2014-12-11 — Committee on Energy and Commerce discharged.
+- 2014-12-11 — Committee on Energy and Commerce discharged.
+- 2014-12-11 — Considered by unanimous consent. (consideration: CR H9292)
+- 2014-12-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-11 — Mr. Whitfield asked unanimous consent to discharge from committee and consider.
+- 2014-12-11 — On passage Passed without objection. (text: CR H9292)
+- 2014-12-11 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9292)